codeflows/vaulty/README.md

 # vaulty
-A plugin for viewing [Ansible Vault](https://docs.ansible.com/ansible/playbooks_vault.html) files in [Visual Studio Code](https://code.visualstudio.com/).
+A simple & safe plugin for viewing [Ansible Vault](https://docs.ansible.com/ansible/playbooks_vault.html) files in [Visual Studio Code](https://code.visualstudio.com/).

-DISCLAIMER: This is an early release.
-Use with caution.

-## Usage
+No configuration: expects to find `ansible-vault` in PATH and an `ansible.cfg` with `vault_password_file=...` specified in a parent directory of the encrypted vault file.

 1. Open an encrypted Ansible Vault file in VS Code
 2. Open Command Palette with `shift+cmd+p`
 3. `>Vaulty: decrypt and view Ansible vault file`

-No configuration: expects to find `ansible-vault` in PATH and an `ansible.cfg` with `vault_password_file=...` specified in a parent directory of the encrypted vault file.
+DISCLAIMER: This is an early release.
+Use with caution.

-## Security concerns
+## Security

 The plugin never prompts for a Vault password.
 It always uses the `vault_password_file=...` statement from a suitable Ansible configuration file.
 The contents of `vault_password_file` are never read into memory, instead the file name is passed to the `ansible-vault` command as a parameter.
 The contents of the vault are decrypted into a temporary VS Code editor buffer via stdout, so they should not hit the disk (TODO unless VS Code buffers them to disk?)